Skip to main content

 Numerical Stability in Flash Attention

 Flash attention, a recent implementation of attention which makes less calls to high-bandwidth memory, uses a version of the softmax function which is numerically stable.
 In this post, I’ll briefly showcase how this is done and an example of an unstable softmax.
-The softmax function is used in machine learning to convert a vector of real numbers to a vector of probabilities which sum to 1, and is defined as:

 Introducing Kittyplot

-Kittyplot is a program designed to plot experiment data in the kitty terminal using the kitty graphics protocol, primarily for use on HPC clusters.
 Plots are rendered using matplotlib, and users can zoom into different regions of the plots by setting x and y limits using their editor.
 I use prompt_toolkit to accept regexp input and I override the tab-completion to instead display a list of all metrics that are matched by the current regexp.

 Owen, Make Your Website Already

 Make a fucking website already, Owen.
 You’ve been playing around with the idea of making a blog for like two years, but you’ve been dragging your feet.
 Maybe you can’t decide what framework to use, or where to host it, or blah blah blah.
 If you want excuses not to make a site, I’m sure you’ll find them.
-But it literally just takes a few hours, less if you don’t set up a domain name or theme to start.